Church of Notre-Dame of Dijon: Gargoyles

-The 51 gargoyles (or grotesques) on the western façade are dummies, in that they are decorative rather than drain spouts.
-There are, however, functional gargoyles on the lateral walls of the church and the walls of the apse.
+There are 51 grotesques on the western façade.
+Functional gargoyles are found on the lateral walls of the church and the walls of the apse.

 According to the account of the monk Étienne de Bourbon, the original gargoyles were in place for only a short time: they were removed around 1240, following a fatal accident.
 A usurer was killed on the church forecourt as he was about to get married: a stone figure representing a usurer became detached and fell on him.
 His colleagues organised the destruction of all the dummy gargoyles on the façade, except for one at the upper right corner that survived until the 1960s, when it was replaced.
 Some 19th-century engravings do not show this gargoyle, but it can be seen in photos taken before 1880.
 The gargoyles at the sides and the back of the façade remain.

 The dummy gargoyles which today decorate the façade, and which represent human beings, animals and monsters, were made in 1880-1882, during the restoration of the church.
 According to the archives, they were the work of seven Parisian sculptors: Chapot, Corbel, Geoffroy, Lagoule (also known as Delagoule), Pascal, Thiébault and Tournier.